European Union Emissions Trading System (EU ETS)

 A major revision of the EU ETS system was agreed in 2009, for the implementation in the third trading phase to run from 2013 until 2020.

 The overall driver for the 2009 EU ETS reform was to streamline its operating rules through increased harmonisation of its pre-existing parts fragmented by national borders of the EU Member States.

 This tendency has been expressed, in particular, in the following EU ETS features in the period 2013-2020:

-- For the purposes of enhanced predictability and stability, a single, EU-wide cap on has been imposed na the allowances' volume, the cap is decreasing by 1.74% annually (in line with the Linear Reduction Factor - LRF), and replaces the previous system of the EU Member States' national caps;
+- For the purposes of enhanced predictability and stability, a single, EU-wide cap has been imposed na the allowances' volume, the cap was decreasing by 1.74% annually (in line with the Linear Reduction Factor - LRF), and replaced the previous system of the EU Member States' national caps;

 - Open, transparent, harmonised and non-discriminatory auctioning has replaced the free allocation as the default method for allocating emission allowances (the detailed rules are stipulated in the EU ETS Auctioning Regulation;